Baqend/transaction-performance-test/README.md

 #Add the ubuntu user to the docker group
 sudo usermod -aG docker ubuntu
 ```

-The machine will automatically power down.
-When it has shut down, take a snapshot.
+Take a snapshot of the maschine and terminate the isntance.

 ### Swarm Worker
-Create 5 big servers as swarm workers from the image and use this start script (replace the server numbers):
+Create 5 big servers as swarm workers from the image and usethe following start script (replace the server numbers) and make sure the servers can communicate on ports 2181, 2888, 3888 and 2375:
 ```
 #!/bin/bash
 # first script argument: the servers in the ZooKeeper ensemble: